 b) DER (n=1).

-c) This measurement is obtained by 1) sampling the UL GTP PDUs (sampling rate is vendor specific) for this measurement, 2) calculating the UL delay for a GTP PDU in I-UPF by: time when sending the sampled UL data packet at the PSA UPF’s egress IP termination for N6 interface, minus time of arrival of the corresponding GTP SDU from N3 or N9 interface at PSA UPF’s ingress GTP termination; and 3) incrementing the corresponding bin with the delay range where the result of 2) falls into by 1 for the subcounters per 5QI and subcounters per S-NSSAI.
+c) This measurement is obtained by 1) sampling the UL GTP PDUs (sampling rate is vendor specific) for this measurement, 2) calculating the UL delay for a GTP PDU in I-UPF by: time when sending the sampled UL data packet at the PSA UPF’s egress IP termination for N6 interface, minus time of arrival of the corresponding GTP PDU from N3 or N9 interface at PSA UPF’s ingress GTP termination; and 3) incrementing the corresponding bin with the delay range where the result of 2) falls into by 1 for the subcounters per 5QI and subcounters per S-NSSAI.

 d) Each measurement is an integer representing the number of sampled UL GTP PDUs measured with the delay within the range of the bin.